Saturday, February 18, 2023

 HOMOPHONES

-Homophones are two or more words that are pronounced the same but differ in meaning, origin, and often spelling.
+Homophones are two or more words pronounced the same but differ in meaning, origin, and spelling.
 Such as new and new or meat and meet, etc.

 1